top of page

 Bisogno

-Keith Bisogno is Chief Business Officer focusing on go to market strategy, investors and business case.
-Keith previously held a variety of senior-level corporate roles at Thermo Fisher Scientific, including Vice President Brand and Vice President Corporate Marketing where he executed global campaigns, commercial and digital marketing initiatives helping propel the world’s largest life science tools company beyond $22+ billion in sales with 70,000 employees in 50 countries.
+Keith Bisogno is Chief Business Officer focusing on business development and go to market.
+Keith previously held senior-level roles over 18 years at Thermo Fisher Scientific, including Vice President Vce President Corporate Marketing where he helped propel the world’s largest analytical and life science tools company beyond $22+ billion in sales with 70,000 employees in 50 countries.
+Earlier in his career Keith led marketing for Spectra-Physics, Praxair Semiconductor Materials.

 About